Consequences for kids don’t always work. See common mistakes parents make and how to give consequences to stop your child’s bad behavior.

 2. Have your child clean her mess

 Whether out of anger or by accident, messes offer her a chance to see the consequences of her behavior.
 She won’t learn this if you wipe her spills or scold her for throwing toys.
-Instead, part of learning about the effects of her behavior is cleaning up the consequences.
+Instead, part of learning about the effects of her behavior is dealing with the consequences.

 3. Have your child say or do it better

-“Where’s my water?!” my five-year-old scowled, first thing in the morning.
-We all wake up grumpy from time to time, but I also didn’t want him to think this was an okay way to talk to others.
-Or worse, think that other people would readily agree to his demands this way.
+“Where’s my water?!” my son scowled, first thing in the morning.
+We all wake up grumpy from time to time, but I also didn’t want him to think that talking this way to others was fine.
+Or worse, to think that other people would agree to his demands.

 Sometimes kids behave in ways they don’t even know is wrong.
-For instance, let’s say you asked your child to close a cabinet door, but instead of closing it quietly as you normally do, he slammed it shut.
-Even if he didn’t mean to do it, it was still enough to make you lose your patience.
+Let’s say you asked your child to close a cabinet door, but instead of closing it quietly as you normally do, she slammed it shut.
+Even if she didn’t mean to do it, it was still enough to make you lose your patience.

-Instead of scolding him about closing the door incorrectly, first acknowledge that he may not know how to close the cabinet door correctly.
-This will help him feel understood.
-Then, simply open the door and have him do it again more gently this time.
+Instead of scolding her about slamming the door, first acknowledge that she may not know how to close the cabinet door correctly.
+This will help her feel understood.
+Then, simply open the door and have her do it again more gently this time.

-You don’t always need a “punishment” for every wrong move your child makes.
-Sometimes what’s really needed is modeling the behavior correctly for him.
+You don’t always need a “punishment” for every wrong move she makes.
+Sometimes what’s needed is modeling the behavior correctly for her.

-4. Revoke privileges that directly tie to your child’s choices
+4. Revoke privileges that tie to your child’s choices

-It’s tempting to revoke privileges as consequences for kids.
-After all, they’re willing to do just about anything to keep a special toy or treat, no matter how small.
+It’s tempting to revoke privileges as consequences when kids are willing to do just about anything to keep a special toy or treat.

 For instance, if she’s dragging her feet about getting ready to run errands, don’t take away story time at night.
 Reading books before bed has nothing to do with her choice to whine about getting ready.

 You can then say, “It looks like you’re not ready to take care of this toy yet.
-I don’t want it to get broken, so I’m going to store it for the rest of the day.”
+I don’t want anyone to get hurt, so I’m going to store it for the rest of the day.”

 5. Explain how others feel

-One of the most common times we enforce consequences is when kids don’t behave well with others, especially other kids.
+One of the most common times we enforce consequences is when kids don’t behave well with others, especially other children.
 We force them to share or say sorry when they fight or hit.

 Acknowledge how she felt (“I know you were mad when he grabbed your toy…”), then explain how the other child feels (“…but hitting hurts.
 You would feel sad too if he hit you”).